davisrbr/fall2020unc/README.md

 <p>&nbsp;</p>

-The final graphic displays the scenarios in a similar manner but replaces time with buildings.
+The next graphic displays the scenarios in a similar manner but replaces time with buildings.
 This graphic is a snapshot of the peak campus population, on Tuesday at 12pm.
 In the scenarios limiting classes to under 50 students, certain buildings with large lecture halls experience major decreases in population such as Genome Sciences, Phillips Hall, and Chapman Hall.
 On the other hand, Dey Hall and Peabody Hall remain relatively unchanged, suggesting they have many classes with under 50 individuals.
 By moving large lecture classes online, these large classrooms could be used to adequately social distance students for in-person lectures.

 <body>
  <style>